Why You Need Snow and Ice Melt Products

 Timing Is Everything

-The most common mistake is waiting until after snow accumulates.
-For truly impressive results, apply a thin layer of ice and snow melt before precipitation begins.
-This pre-treatment creates a barrier preventing ice from bonding to surfaces in the first place—much easier than breaking that bond afterward.
+The biggest mistake is waiting until after snow accumulates.
+For best results, apply a thin layer before precipitation begins.
+Pre-treatment prevents ice from bonding to surfaces, which is much easier than breaking it later.

 The Right Amount (Less Than You Think)

-Excessive application wastes product and potentially harms surrounding vegetation.
-For standard conditions, aim for about 1-3 ounces per square yard.
-Spread evenly rather than creating piles, which won't accelerate melting and might damage underlying surfaces.
-Many professionals recommend a hand-held or push spreader for consistent coverage.
+Over-application wastes product and may harm vegetation.
+Use 1–3 ounces per square yard.
+Spread evenly instead of piling, which doesn’t speed melting and can damage surfaces.
+Hand-held or push spreaders ensure consistent coverage.

 Working With Mother Nature